jenkinsci/docker-plugin/README.md

 you can use
 [Docker Swarm Standalone](https://github.com/docker/swarm)
 or you can define more than one docker "cloud".
-The docker engine swarm mode API is not supported at present.
+The docker engine swarm mode API is not supported
+(at present; enhancement contributions would be welcomed).

 To use the standalone swarm,
 follow docker swarm standalone instructions and configure Jenkins with the swarm's API endpoint.